Community

 I wrote this article about ten years ago, reflecting on community after returning to Virginia from San Francisco.
 It makes me think of my family, and I’m feeling sentimental about them today, so I thought I’d share it again.

 In an amazing city like San Francisco, with its great restaurants and clubs, its museums and landmarks, its gorgeous parks and infamous parades, it’s striking how alone one can feel.
-Things like having no one to call to help you change a weird halogen light bulb or to help you move add up over time.
+Things like having no one to call to help you change a weird halogen light bulb, or to help you move, add up over time.
 And being sick, big sick, in the city strikes a chord like few things do.

 You do learn, as an urban dweller, to use pay-for-hire services, like grocery and pharmacy delivery, taxis and car services.
 But these don’t take the place of an impromptu house call with a comforting meal, your missed dry cleaning, and a half hour whirl through the kitchen to make it sparkle when you’re lying sick in bed.